-In an increasingly Goop world where at-home remedies are no longer just a trend, consumers are also searching for at-home solutions to conditions like scarring, alopecia, cellulite, fine lines, wrinkles.
+In an increasingly Goop world where at-home remedies are no longer just a trend, consumers are also searching for at-home solutions to conditions like scarring, alopecia, cellulite, fine lines and wrinkles.
 Enter, alternative dermatological treatments that are rising to the challenge like light + laser therapies and microneedling.
 As with any kind of new at-home venture, especially where needles or lasers are involved, product safety is the biggest FAQ.
-We’ve put together everything you need to know about at-home microneedling, including how it works, if it hurts and if it’s safe (spoiler, yes).
+We’ve put together everything you need to know about at-home and in-office microneedling treatments, including how it works, if it hurts and if they’re safe (spoiler, yes).

-For sure.
-At-home microneedling is a completely natural form of skincare and just as effective as if you were to get the procedure done in-office.
-Needles on at-home devices are tiny (literally “micro”) and can target fine lines, wrinkles, scarring and dimpling without causing visible surface disruption to the skin.
-GloPRO® features additional LED red light therapy and pulse stimulation functions (meaning you’ll feel a slight vibration), which work synergistically to enhance cellular turnover.
+At-Home: Needles on at-home devices are tiny (literally “micro”) and can target fine lines, wrinkles, scarring and dimpling without causing visible surface disruption to the skin, i.e. no bleeding.
+Most manual at-home devices are singular in benefit, but GloPRO® features additional LED red light therapy and microcurrent technology to enhance cellular turnover.

 Does it hurt?

 In-Office: At a clinic where bigger human-operated microneedling machines are used that contain longer needles, the dermatologist will typically administer topical painkillers such as lidocaine and prilocaine to numb the skin before performing the procedure.
 Most patients who have tried in-office microneedling report pinprick-like stinging as the needles are applied, but generally say it is only mildly painful and very short-lived at that.